Cldfire/nvml-wrapper/nvml-wrapper-sys/README.md

 sudo ln -s /usr/lib/nvidia-<driver-version>/libnvidia-ml.so /usr/lib
 ```

+## NVML Support

+These bindings were generated for NVML version 8.
+Each new version of NVML is
+guaranteed to be backwards-compatible according to NVIDIA, so these bindings
+should be useful regardless of NVML version bumps.

 ## Rustc Support

 Currently supports rustc 1.17.0 or greater.
 The target version is the **latest**